Kraken-CI/website/docs/schema.md

 ## Triggers

 Triggers indicate what events may start a stage and create its new run.
+There are several events: `parent`, `interval`, `date`, `cron`, `repository` and `manual`.

-There are several events:
+Whole flow and its root stages can be also triggered manually in web UI or by a webhook.
+More about that in [Webhooks chapter](webhooks).

 ### parent